MicrosoftDocs/office-developer-client-docs/docs/visio/moderncommentslist-element-moderncomments_type-complextypevisio-xml.md

 ---
 title: "ModernCommentsList element (ModernComments_Type complexType) (Visio XML)"

-ms.date: 02/18/2022
-description: "Specifies properties used to identify the parent comment and mentions present in the comments in a drawing."
+description: "ModernCommentsList (ModernComments_Type complexType) specifies properties used to identify the parent comment and mentions present in the comments in a drawing." ms.date: 02/18/2022
 ---

 # ModernCommentsList element (ModernComments_Type complexType) (Visio XML)